The Ellis Foundation for

 - The impact of pseudepigraphy and anonymity on pulpit preaching and local church teaching

-- The relevance of pseudepigraphy and anonymity to church governance
+- The relevance of pseudepigraphy and anonymity to church governance, beliefs and practices

-- The implications for training seminary and university religion faculty
+- The implications for training seminary students and university religion faculty

 Guide for authors